The dual roles of a 1:1 UNUN vs Line Isolator or Choke

 - An unbalanced antenna (e.g., end-fed or off-center-fed) may cause part of the transmit current to flow back on the outside of the coax shield.

-- This is not differential-mode current (which flows inside the coax), and it is also not true common-mode current.
+- This is not differential-mode current (confined inside the coax), but it is also not noise pickup—it’s a sheath return current set by feedpoint imbalance.

-- A well-placed choke introduces high impedance to this current and blocks it from flowing on the coax.
+- A well-placed choke introduces high impedance and blocks this unwanted return current on the outer surface.

 True Common-Mode Pickup